Appointments

 If you require an interpreter, please inform reception at the time of booking so that we can allocate an appropriate amount of time for the appointment.

-We use dals telephone interpreting service; unfortunately we do not have capacity to arrange face-to-face interpreters at the practice.
+We use DALS telephone interpreting service; unfortunately we do not have capacity to arrange face-to-face interpreters at the practice.

 You are welcome to bring a friend or family member with you to translate at your appointment; however this can create problems particularly when discussing personal, sensitive or confidential issues.
 In such situations, the clinician may decide to use a professional interpreter instead.